 In one session they suggested there would be a product rename.
 We will have to wait and see if this is for SQL Server 2019 or just one feature.
 There were also a fair few SQL Server 2019 announcements.

-A couple of interesting ones were the ability to add system databases to Availability Groups and in-memory tables being used in tempdb databases.
+For instance, the ability to add system databases to Availability Groups.
+In addition, in-memory tables being used in tempdb databases.

 I attended a couple of other good sessions there.
 Some were obviously there to reflect the industry shifts.
 I also got to catch some of the Speaker Idol sessions.
-Admittedly I was impressed with all the speaker idol finalists and I think the audience had mixed expectations about who would win it.
+Admittedly I was impressed with all the speaker idol finalists.
+To be honest, I think the audience had mixed expectations about who would win it.

 The sponsor exhibits were very impressive.
 A lot of sponsors were there who I had never seen at any European events before.
 I spoke to the guys from SQLGrease who had a very hypnotic Lego Rollercoaster and I got to play Scalextric at another vendors stand.
 VMWare had organized for a free massage for attendees as well, so I took advantage of that.